brendan-briody-sec/brendan-cybersec-portfolio/README.md

 ## 🚀 Latest Progress

 1. **TryHackMe — How The Web Works**
-   Currently completing the networking module within the Pre-Security path.
+   Gained a deep understanding of how the web functions behind the scenes.
    🔗 <a href="tryhackme/pre-security/how-the-web-works/how-the-web-works.md"><b>View Write-Up</b></a>

 2. **Google Cybersecurity Certificate — Course 2: Play It Safe (Completed)**